This publication uses cookies

 Initial funding also provided an opportunity to establish surveillance activities to provide baseline data for future studies.
 These included work on physiological measures in human subjects as well as antimalarial drug monitoring.

-In follow-up WANETAM II funding, the network is expanding to cover neglected infectious diseases as well as Ebola.
-Thematic nodes of excellence have been established for each area, complemented by a cross-cutting structured training and collaboration programme.
-Training covers key areas including project-based training to build research leadership, hands-on clinical studies, platform development to support collaboration, and research support functions.
-Training will be provided for the full range of staff, including skills development and mentoring for senior staff, master’s-level online courses, and professional development courses and internships.
+Training has covered key areas including project-based training to build research leadership, hands-on clinical studies, platform development to support collaboration, and research support functions.
+Training has been provided for the full range of staff, including skills development and mentoring for senior staff, master’s-level online courses, and professional development courses and internships.

 Impact